High Bills & Leaks

 Did you have house guests, water your lawn more than usual, or do anything else out of the ordinary that uses a lot of water?

 Check For Leaks

-Charleston Water System offers leak adjustments on the sewer charges for leaks that qualify.
-Qualifying leaks are those in which water did not go into the sewer system.
+We offer leak adjustments on the sewer charges for water leaks that qualify (where water did not go into the sewer system.)
 Toilet leaks do not qualify.
-Proof of repair is required.
+Proof of repair required.

 If you fill a pool, you are are eligible for an adjustment on the sewer-related charges once every five years.